twilight-rs/twilight/README.md

 example, it can create formatters for mentioning a channel or emoji, or pinging a role or user.

+### [`twilight-util`]

+Utility crate that adds utilities to the twilight ecosystem that do not fit in any other crate.
+Currently, it contains a trait to make extracting data from Discord identifiers (Snowflakes) easier.

+### [`twilight-gateway-queue`]

+A trait and some implementations that are used by the gateway to ratelimit identify calls.
+Developers should prefer to use the re-exports of these crates through the gateway.

 ## Examples

 ```rust,no_run